What You Are Building

 3. Composite admissibility evaluation.
 Before any mutation is admitted, it is evaluated across multiple cognitive-domain fields together: per the spec, dispositional, integrity, confidence, and capability fields.
 The evaluation produces a graduated outcome, described in the spec as accepted, gated, deferred, or rejected, rather than a bare permit or deny.
 This is the checkpoint where the composed identity and policy evidence is judged as a whole.

 4. Governed actuator execution.
-Every physical actuation requires composite admissibility approval.
-Actuation is not a separate code path that trusts an upstream decision; it is gated by the same evaluation, so there is no way to actuate around the chain.
+The disclosure describes physical actuation as conditioned on composite admissibility approval.
+Actuation is not a separate code path that trusts an upstream decision; it is gated by the same evaluation, so in the described embodiments the chain is the path to actuation.

 5. Lineage-recorded provenance.
 Every observation, evaluation, and action is linked through a deterministic lineage field.
 Per the spec, the lineage field records the contributing-device identifier, references to source observations where the observation is derived from others, a derivation-function identifier where applicable, and a cryptographic integrity attestation over the fields.
 Lineage fields compose: one observation's lineage links to the lineage of the observations it was derived from, producing a cross-device, cross-authority provenance record that permits deterministic reconstruction of how a decision was reached.